Positioned for Politics

 “With the center, we are able to take advantage of our location,” said Farnsworth, who is professor of political science.
 “We are in a great position – students can be a part of political matters that interest them.”

 Students are able to intern during the academic year in either Richmond or D.C., without having to take a semester off.
-In fact, several UMW students are interning with presidential and senatorial campaigns this fall.
+In fact, every year several UMW students have internships with congressional offices and national and Virginia campaigns – opportunities that can lead to jobs on Capitol Hill, in journalism, and in public policy development.

 Those experiences often lead to jobs in politics after graduation.